csiro-data-school/Intro-to-APIs/_episodes/05-API-queries-in-Shell.md

 `https://images-api.nasa.gov/search?q=apollo&description=moon%20landing&media_type=image&page_size=1`

-# Using the `json.tool` Module in Python to Pretty-Print JSON
+# Pretty printing with `json.tool` Module in Python

-The `json.tool` module in Python is a convenient way to pretty-print JSON data directly from the command line.
-This is useful for making JSON data more readable and easier to inspect.

-## Pretty-Printing JSON

 You can use `python -m json.tool` to pretty-print JSON data, making it easier to read and inspect: